Home > What is the LNMB

 Over the years, the administration of LNMB has transitioned between various universities.
 Initially administered by the University of Groningen from 1987 to 2001, it was then managed by the University of Maastricht from 2002 to 2006.
 Subsequently, the University of Twente took over administrative responsibilities from January 2007 until January 2020, followed by the University of Amsterdam from 2020 to 2023.
 As of 2024, the University of Twente has once again assumed the role of LNMB's administrator.

-LNMB has around 120 members and about 200 PhD students.
+LNMB has around 150 active members and about 200 PhD students.
 The LNMB courses are also accessible, on payment, to other interested people.
 An independent judgment by NWO (Netherlands Organization for Scientific Research) has proven that the LNMB graduate education programme is of a high international standard.

 LNMB also strives for contacts with the business community.
 PhD graduates in Operations Research often accept jobs in business.
 New scientific developments can be transmitted in the LNMB courses to employees of companies who are interested in quantitative decision methods.
 LNMB is, in co-operation with the NGB (Dutch OR Society), investigating in what way they can play a meaningful role in this sense.